tyrelh/csc330/README.md

 # CSC 330 Programming Languages
 ## Standard ML (Unit 1)
-Assignments 1 through 3 are done in Standard ML.
+Assignments 1 through 3 as well as part of 7 are done in Standard ML.

 Topics covered include:
 * Functional programming style.
 Separation of concerns and composing functions together for more complicated tasks.
-* SML syntax.
+* SML syntax
   * `val` and `fun` keywords
   * `if then else`
   * `=` equality